C*-algebras generalizing both relative Cuntz-Pimsner and Doplicher-Roberts algebras: Preliminaries on -correspondences

-We indicate that every endomorphism $\delta:A\to A$ of a $C^*$-algebra $A$ may be treated as a partial morphism where $A_0=\delta(A)A\delta(A)$.
+We indicate that every endomorphism $\al:A\to A$ of a $C^*$-algebra $A$ may be treated as a partial morphism where $A_0=\al(A)A\al(A)$.
 In this sense a partial morphism $\varphi$ is an endomorphism iff $\varphi^{-1}(A_0)=A$.
-We shall denote a $C^*$-correspondence arising from endomorphism $\al$ by $X_\al$.
-It was shown in \cite[Prop.
-1.9]{kwa-trans} that if $A$ is unital, then $X_\al=\al(1)\A$ is a Hilbert bimodule iff there exists a \emph{complete transfer operator} for $\al$ introduced in \cite{Bakht-Leb} - it is a bounded, positive linear map $\LL:A\to A$ such that
+We shall denote a $C^*$-correspondence arising from an endomorphism $\al$ by $X_\al$.
+It is shown in \cite[Prop.
+1.9]{kwa-trans} that if $A$ is unital, then $X_\al=\al(1)A$ is a Hilbert bimodule iff there exists a \emph{complete transfer operator} for $\al$, which is a bounded, positive linear map $\LL:A\to A$ such that

-($\LL$ exists iff the kernel of $\al$ is unital and the range is hereditary, see \cite{kwa-trans}).
-If this is the case the "left" inner product is given by \end{ex} \begin{ex}[$C^*$-correspondence of a directed graph] Suppose $E=(E^0,E^1,r,s)$ is a \emph{directed graph} with vertex set $E^0$, edge set $E^1$, and $r,s:E^1\to E^0$ describing the range and the source of edges.
+see \cite{kwa-leb3} ($\LL$ exists iff the kernel of $\al$ is unital and the range is hereditary, see \cite{kwa-trans}).
+If this is the case the "left" inner product is given by \end{example} \begin{example}[$C^*$-correspondence of a graph] Suppose $E=(E^0,E^1,r,s)$ is a \emph{directed graph} with vertex set $E^0$, edge set $E^1$, and $r,s:E^1\to E^0$ describing the range and the source of edges.
 A \emph{$C^*$-correspondence $X_E$ of the graph }$E$ is defined in the following manner, cf. \cite{fr}, \cite{fmr}, \cite{mt}.
 The space $X_E$ consists of functions $x:E^1\to \C$ for which

 belongs to $A := C_0(E^0)$, and $X_E$ is a $C^*$-correspondence over $A$ with the operations